The Royal Canin Dog Food product line earns The Advisor’s overall brand rating of 3 stars. The following sub-brands are reviewed on this website:

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With five notable exceptions…

-And lastly, this food does contain chelated minerals… minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Royal Canin Breed-Specific Adult Dog Food
+Nutrition Adult Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 29% and a mean fat level of 17%.
-Together, these figures suggest a carbohydrate content of 46% for the overall product line.
+As a group, the brand features an average protein content of 27% and a mean fat level of 16%.
+Together, these figures suggest a carbohydrate content of 49% for the overall product line.

-And a fat-to-protein ratio of about 57%.
+And a fat-to-protein ratio of about 61%.

 Near-average protein.
 Near-average fat.
-And below-average carbs when compared to a typical dry dog food.
+And near-average carbs when compared to a typical dry dog food.